-Figure 2 shows how the rural distribution changed between 1985 and 2001, and Figure 3 shows the shift in the urban distribution.
+Figure 1 shows how the rural distribution changed between 1985 and 2001, and Figure 2 shows the shift in the urban distribution.
 Throughout the sample period, each distribution has a single mode.
 However, dispersion increased considerably over time, largely because the right tails grew longer.
 Moreover, the income distributions gradually but persistently moved to the right (and correspondingly, the weight at the mode decreased), reflecting a general increase in incomes.

 These rightward shifts in the distributions are more clearly seen by comparing distributions for pairs of years.
-The left panel of Figure 4 shows that the 2001 rural income distribution is much more dispersed than the 1985 distribution.
+The left panel of Figure 3 shows that the 2001 rural income distribution is much more dispersed than the 1985 distribution.
 The distribution mode rose 68% from 292 Yuan in 1985 to 490 (in 1985) Yuan in 2001.
 Despite the rightward shift of the mode, the skewness increased from 1.28 to 1.39.
 The height of the distribution at the mode in 2001 is only about 40% of the 1985 peak, which caused kurtosis to fall from 4.95 to 4.86.

-The level and the dispersion of the urban income (right panel of Figure 4) rose more rapidly than in rural areas (left panel).
+The level and the dispersion of the urban income (right panel of Figure 3) rose more rapidly than in rural areas (left panel).
 Moreover, the fraction of households with very low levels of income fell substantially.
 The mode of the urban distribution increased by 140% from 681 Yuan in 1985 to 1,634 in (1985) Yuan in 2001, while the density of the mode in 2001 fell to 25% of that in 1985.
 The distribution became more symmetric-skewness decreased from 1.82 to 1.47-reflecting a relative decrease in the share of poor and increase in the share of wealthy people.
 The kurtosis fell from 8.28 to 6.05, reflecting the substantial flattening of the peak.
 Compared with the rural distribution, the share of people with low absolute income (the height of the left tail) was much smaller, which helps to explain why our inequality estimates are lower in urban areas, especially for the MLD, which heavily weights the income of the poor.

 By how much did the distributions shift?
 We can assess the overall distance or closeness between two distributions directly.
 We propose a simple new measure of the overlap between two distributions, the intersection, which is the area under both density functions.
-This statistic for two density functions p(x) and q(x) on the real line or its subsets is defined as whose value is equal to area B in Figure 4.
-8 It is restricted to lie within [0,1].
-If $\Omega = 0$, then p(x) and q(x) are disjoint.
-If $\Omega = 1$, then p(x) and q(x) coincide.
+This statistic for two density functions p(x) and q(x) on the real line or its subsets is defined as whose value is equal to area B in Figure 3.
+It is restricted to lie within [0, 1].
+If $\Omega = 0$ , then p(x) and q(x) are disjoint.
+If $\Omega = 1$ , then p(x) and q(x) coincide.
+We note that the size of area B is equal to one minus the two-sided Komogorov-Smirov statistics.
+Hence, test based on the overlapping area is asymptotically equivalent to the Komogorov-Smirov test.

-$$\Omega = \int \min \left[p(x), q(x) \right] dx,$$
+$$\Omega = \int \min[p(x), q(x)] dx,$$